linstantnoodles/python-basics/initial_assessment.md

 ```

 Answer: only the last one (containing leading dot) is a relative import.
 The first two perform absolute imports.
 While `import bob` will attempt to find the module `bob` using the absolute import lookup process, `from bathroom import bob` will attempt to find the package `bathroom` first using the same process.

+# Process

+1. Send a link for payment
+2. Receieve assessment with instructions
+3. Once assessment complete, option to book / schedule a session

+- what would i want the session to look like? i would want it tailored to my weaknesses.
+That means for each area, there should be exercises that Im provided with to ensure that I actually improve / elevate my skills.
+4. Hour 1: Go through answers.
+Hour 2: Wild card?

+Or

+1. Start assessment right away.
+Go through it live.